Liwa Zainabiyoun: Role in Iran–Israel proxy conflict

-The both Zainebiyoun and Fatmiyoun Brigades supported by Iran's Islamic Revolutionary Guard Corps (IRGC) are important parts of the Iranian construct which uses such proxy groups as a core strategy for deterrence across the region through its main proxy Hezbollah and its subgroups/allies that is Kata'ib Hezbollah, Kata'ib Sayyid al-Shuhada, Hezbollah Al-Nujaba, Ansarullah popularly known as the (Houthis) and even now Hamas have been a part of Iran's strategy of deterrence from engaging in a conventional full-scale conflict with Israel and its Arab allies despite the limited employment of both the Zainebiyoun and Fatmiyoun brigades composed of Pakistani and Afghan nationals have successfully demonstrated Iran's capability to mobilize Shia ecosystems not only in the Middle East but on its other borders as well event of a war between Hezbollah-Israel and Hamas-Israel these resistance force's of Pakistan and Afghanistan formerly based in Syria are expected to carry out direct attacks on Israel under shadows either as part of Hezbollah or Islamic Resistance in Iraq or the Houthis, Iran's military strategy in Lebanon and Iraq is based on the concept of liberation of State of Palestine and elimination of Zionist, State of Israel including forward defense.
+Both the Zainabiyoun and Fatmiyoun Brigades are supported by Iran's Islamic Revolutionary Guard Corps (IRGC) and are important parts of the Iranian government's construct which uses such proxy groups as a core strategy for deterrence across the region, which includes its main proxy Hezbollah and its allies: Kata'ib Hezbollah, Kata'ib Sayyid al-Shuhada, Hezbollah Al-Nujaba, Ansar Allah (popularly known as the Houthis) and Hamas have been a part of Iran's strategy of deterrence from engaging in a conventional full-scale conflict with Israel and its Arab allies despite the limited employment of both the Zainabiyoun and Fatmiyoun brigades composed of Pakistani and Afghan nationals have successfully demonstrated Iran's capability to mobilize Shia ecosystems not only in the Middle East but on its own borders and further afield during the Israel—Hezbollah war and Gaza war.
+These resistance forces of Pakistanis and Afghans, formerly based in Syria, are expected to carry out direct attacks on Israel while operating as a part of Hezbollah, the Islamic Resistance in Iraq or the Houthis.
+Iran's military strategy in Lebanon and Iraq is based on the concept of liberation of State of Palestine and elimination of Zionist, State of Israel including forward defense.
 It entails engaging adversaries beyond its own territory to prevent threats from reaching its border.
 A key pillar of this strategy is a network of Iran's IRGC-linked armed groups across the region known as the Axis of Resistance.
 This includes Hezbollah in Lebanon various Shitte Militias in Iraq, Yemen and Iran sponsored militias in Syria as well as the Palestinian resistance forces specifically Hamas, Palestinian Islamic Jihad and their subgroups in the Palestinian territories.
-Reportedly, Iran supports 20 or more groups/organizations directly or indirectly all over world, strategically planned and revived by the former IRGC officer Qasem Solemani a "genius of asymmetric warfare" In order to counter the Imperialist influence and interests of the United States, Israel and their allies.
-The Former Mossad director Yossi Cohen said Soleimani's strategies had "personally tightened a noose around Israel's neck".
+Reportedly, Iran supports 20 or more groups/organizations directly or indirectly all over world, strategically planned and revived by the former IRGC officer Qasem Solemani, described as a "genius of asymmetric warfare", in order to counter the imperialist influence and interests of the United States, Israel and their allies.
+Former Mossad director Yossi Cohen said Soleimani's strategies had "personally tightened a noose around Israel's neck".

+After the United States and Israel attacked Iran in June 2025 and again in February 2026, the group pledged its support for Iran and its willingness to fight against Israeli and American interests in the Middle East.
+The group said in a statement, "Your blood is our blood.
+Our hearts, souls, and minds stand with you," and also that "the people of Pakistan stand shoulder to shoulder with you."
+The group issued a warning, similar other groups in the Axis of Resistance.
+It said that any direct involvement by the United States in a war or conflict with Iran, or that if any harm reaches, or is done to the Iranian Supreme Leader, Syed Ali Khamenei, it would provoke a response worldwide that will targeting American assets, especially in West Asia and Pakistan.
+The statement concluded with "Signed in our blood, the soldiers of Hajj Qassem Soleimani."